openvinotoolkit/open_model_zoo/models/intel/horizontal-text-detection-0001/description/horizontal-text-detection-0001.md

 ## Outputs

-1. The "boxes" is a blob with shape: [N, 5], where N is the number of detected bounding boxes.
+1. The `boxes` is a blob with shape: [N, 5], where N is the number of detected bounding boxes.
 For each detection, the description has the format:
    [`x_min`, `y_min`, `x_max`, `y_max`, `conf`],
    where:
     - (`x_min`, `y_min`) - coordinates of the top left bounding box corner
     - (`x_max`, `y_max`) - coordinates of the bottom right bounding box corner.
     - `conf` - confidence for the predicted class
-2. The "labels" is a blob with shape: [N], where N is the number of detected bounding boxes.
+2. The `labels` is a blob with shape: [N], where N is the number of detected bounding boxes.
 It contains `label` per each detected box.